Thought leadership marketing has emerged as one of the most powerful ways for brands to establish their authority and grow.

 If you are not in a position to manage thought leadership marketing alone, appoint a person or a team within your company to do it.

-They can be a marketing expert or any other employee who has the skills and passion required for the job.
+They can be a marketing expert, graphic designer, or any other employee who has the skills and passion required for the job.
 Hire an expert team of content writers and post articles written by them on your blog or website.

 3. Leverage Influencers

-While it may seem counter-productive, leveraging influencers can accelerate your thought leadership marketing efforts.
+While it may seem counter-productive, leveraging influencers can accelerate your thought leadership strategy.

 Partnering with influencers in your niche can help you gain more credibility and reach out to a broader audience.